jaroshevskii/first-unique-character/README.md

 ## How it works

-The program defines the function `firstUniqueCharacter(in text: String) -> Character?', which takes text as input and returns the first unique character found in the text, or `nil' if there are no unique characters.
+The program defines the function `firstUniqueCharacter(in text: String) -> Character?`, which takes text as input and returns the first unique character found in the text, or `nil' if there are no unique characters.

 The function performs the following steps to find the first unique character: